Crystal Palace Documentation

 The IMPORTFUNCS struct provides the function pointers the DLL and PICO loading code use to resolve imported APIs.

 The function pointers from IMPORTFUNCS are also mapped into COFFs loaded via pico.h as LoadLibraryA and GetProcAddress.
 If you pass a struct with extra pointers in it, you can bring those functions into COFFs as well.
 Use the import command to do this.
-For example, if WIN32FUNCS (passed to PicoLoad) is:
+For example, if we pass a populated WIN32FUNCS to PicoLoader:

 Then import "LoadLibraryA, GetProcAddress, VirtualAlloc, VirtualFree" in the .spec file will map the LoadLibraryA function to the first entry of that struct, GetProcAddress to the second, VirtualAlloc to the third, and VirtualFree to the fourth.